TakashiYoshinaga/DepthVideoRecAndPlay/README.md

 # Setup Instructions

 1. **Network Connection**
-   - Please connect your PC and iPhone to the same network.
+   - Please connect your PC and iPhone to the same network. (e.g. Same WiFi network)

 2. **Install the Applications**
    - Install the app on your iPhone/iPad.